YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. index::
-   YottaDB/GT.M Acculturation Workshop
+   Acculturation Workshop

 ====================================
-YottaDB/GT.M Acculturation Workshop
+Acculturation Workshop
 ====================================

-Welcome to the YottaDB/GT.M Acculturation Workshop!
+Welcome to the YottaDB Acculturation Workshop!

 Copyright © 2014 Fidelity National Information Services, Inc. and/or its subsidiaries.
 All Rights Reserved.